 Continuing enrollment for students to complete a substantive thesis in this course as part of requirements for a Masters degree in English.
 Students may enroll for a maximum of four semesters.
+Prerequisite: Permission of Program Director

 ENG 599 Special Topics (1-3)